EvilsSouls/PIDControl/README.md

-A PID Controller for the EV3 Lego Mindstorms Brick.
+An implementation of PID Control for the EV3 Lego Mindstorms Brick.